 Scrase Grants are awarded on a competitive basis.
 Applications are judged by a committee consisting of members of the Holocaust Studies faculty.
 A complete application will consist of the following items:

-1. Proposal, five pages (double-spaced), describing the central questions and goals of the research project.
+1. Proposal, five pages (double-spaced), describing how the funds are to be used.

 2. A detailed budget of estimated expenses (maximum $2,000).

-3. A letter of nomination and support from the faculty member supervising the research project.
+3. A letter of nomination and support from the faculty member supervising the student.